openstack/contributor-guide/doc/source/irc.rst

 When you login to the server for the first time with your nickname, its being used by you, but it's still not registered yet.

-In order to register we need to send a message to nickserv on freenode, which is a bot that allows us to register and identify ourselves as the owner of a nick name.
+In order to register we need to send a message to nickserv on Freenode, which is a bot that allows us to register and identify ourselves as the owner of a nick name.